-I was looking for a reasonable flight price, in economy class, and I was lucky enough to stumble upon a return flight ticket for 835 Euro.
+I was looking for a reasonable flight price in economy class, and I was lucky enough to stumble upon an Etihad return flight ticket for 835 euros.
 This is rare, even in the low season.
-If you consider this aspect, for a cheap return flight to Australia, in economy class, you will not find anything below 1000 Euro (2015) for an economy-class flight (2015).
+Considering this aspect, for a cheap return flight to Australia, you will not find anything below 1000 Euro (2015) for an economy-class flight (2015).
 At present, in 2023, prices have increased considerably.
 And I never paid less than 1000 Euro in +15 years of Australian travel.

 So my flight offer was the cheapest airfare, with a 200 Euro fee for changing flight dates.
-If you calculate that 200 Euro on top of the basic airfare would make the flight ticket to 1000 Euro, which is the average airfare to Australia from Europe, I believe I still have grabbed a good deal.
-So I was happy to go ahead with the booking of my Etihad Flight in Economy Class.
+If you calculate that 200 Euro on top of the basic airfare would make the flight ticket 1000 Euro, which is the average airfare to Australia from Europe, I still have grabbed a good deal.
+So I was happy to book my Etihad Flight in Economy Class.

-I would first get hold of the customer service and double-check with them.
-I did this with the help of the customer service I could activate my booking on the phone.
+I would get in contact with customer service and double-check with them.
+I did this with the help of customer service.
+I could activate my booking on the phone.
 I found the helpline customer service very efficient, friendly and helpful with their response.
-From Europ,e the service is available 24 hours, seven days a week.
+From Europe, the service is available 24 hours, seven days a week.

 Etihad Online Check-in

-However, for the Etihad online check-in, you need to access it from the Etihad home page and not from your account, because your statement is not connected to the check-in.
-I found this somewhat weird because I am used to the Emirates website to manage everything from your own account (online check-in included).
+However, for the Etihad online check-in, you need to access it from the Etihad home page, not your account, because your statement is not connected to the check-in.
+I found this somewhat weird because I am used to the Emirates website managing everything from my account (online check-in included).

-I got to the airport Milano Malpensa early in the morning, around 8.00 as my flight was scheduled to depart at 11.15. in the morning.
-All international flights are called to gate 1 hour before departure, and they start boarding 45 minutes.
-Eithad baggage allowance is 30k for checked baggage and 8 kg for cabin baggage.
-The airport crew at the check-in wasn’t really that friendly and helpful as expected though.
+I got to the Milano Malpensa airport early in the morning, around 8.00, as my flight was scheduled to depart at 11.15. in the morning.
+All international flights are called to the gate 1 hour before departure, and they start boarding 45 minutes.
+Etihad’s allowance is 30k for checked and 8 kg for cabin baggage.

 Etihad Economy Class – Seats Comfort and Entertainment

-Like the Emirate ICE, the Etihad E-Box entertainment is good quality, with a wide-screen, a great selection of films and music programs.
-The seat electronics is good.
-All seats are equipped with regular plugs and USB-ports to plug in mobile phones, that’s good if you want to work at your laptop or iPad, you can plug in your device and keep it charged, without worrying running out of battery.
+Like the Emirate ICE, the Etihad E-Box entertainment is of good quality, with widescreen and a great selection of films and music programs.
+The seat electronics are good.
+All seats have regular plugs and USB ports to plug in mobile phones.
+That’s good; if you want to work on your laptop or iPad, you can plug in your device and keep it charged without worrying about running out of battery.

 The only negative factor of entertainment is the announcements.
-You get an overdose of it, not only before taking off and landing but also whenever you select a program from the Etihad in-flight e-box entertainment.
+You get an overdose of it before taking off and landing and when you select a program from the Etihad in-flight e-box entertainment.

-What I didn’t like of my Etihad Flight
+What I didn’t like about my Etihad Economy Flight

 I found something else to do, to kill 10 minutes.
 Another thumb down goes for collecting the headphones 30 minutes before landing.
 This is something I have already experienced with Emirates.
-The reason behind, (I assume), is because a lot of them got stolen.
-So either you have your own headsets—the best thing plan to watch your movie to end at least 30 minutes before the landing.
+The reason behind it (I assume) is that a lot of them got stolen.
+So either you have your headsets—the best thing is to plan to watch your movie to end at least 30 minutes before the landing.

-While you cannot expect food in an economy class flight to be fantastic, I found food with Etihad much better than Emirates’ food.
+While you cannot expect food on an Etihad economy menu to be fantastic, I found food with Etihad much better than Emirates’ food.
 I always pick a vegetarian meal on economy class flights, as I prefer a light dinner.
-Portions are big enough not to go hungry soon after the meal and the quality are average.
-Etihad offers “Bites” in-between meals, sort of small snacks like crackers or spreads.
-I had a veggie pie and fruit salad which was a good refreshment.
+Food portions are big enough not to go hungry soon after the meal, and the quality is average.
+Etihad offers “Bites” in-between meals and small snacks like crackers or spreads.
+I had a veggie pie and fruit salad, which was a good refreshment.

 Etihad Crew Service

-It was a hard loss because I need to drink lots of water when flying and like to keep my empty bottle to refill on the plane.
-While I manifested my concern, the chief stewardess from the Etihad business class showed her empathy and kindly handed over a water bottle to me.
+It was a hard loss because I needed to drink lots of water when flying and liked to keep my empty bottle to refill on the plane.
+While I manifested my concern, the Etihad business class’s chief stewardess showed her empathy and kindly handed over a water bottle to me.

 It seemed to be my lucky day, as the flight was only half full, which meant plenty of free seats in the Etihad economy class and many in a row of 3-4 seats too.
 After moving to three different places and letting first families and kids be accommodated, I finally found my position with a stewardess’s help.

-I got a seat in a row of 4, just behind the business class and the first set of toilets of the economy class cabin.
-All in all, I found cabin crew on Etihad professional, efficient, with a friendly and helpful approach which cannot be taken for granted on economy class flights nowadays.
+I got a seat in a row of 4, just behind the business class and the first set of toilets in the economy class cabin.
+Overall, I found the cabin crew on Etihad professional, efficient, friendly, and helpful, which cannot be taken for granted on economy-class flights.